Floyd Rose Tremolos for Left Hand Guitars: The Asian OEM Pool

 The "Chinese catalog"

 No business using Chinese manufacturing ever deals with the factories themselves.
 China has a strict system where trading companies are the organizations that deal with buyers and source from multiple factories to produce OEM products.
 This is why different guitar brands use the same factories and the same hardware, whether they know it or not.
 The trading companies all use the same catalogs.
-It could be a hundred different factories in China that make these.
+It could be a hundred different factories in China that make the products that guitar brands source from the universal Chinese catalog.

 The Chinese codes are BL + a product number, e.g. the Chinese TRS-101 clone is product number BL001.
 They all have "Licensed Under Floyd Rose Pats." on the block and often also on the tail.